Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Introduction

 We now briefly discuss the \textit{noise structure} $\sum_{k = 1}^\infty \Q_k u(t) \circ{\rm d} W_k(t)$, which generalises transport-type noise in a non-local way.
-In \cite{Mikulevicius-Rozovskii-2004-SIAM, Mikulevicius-Rozovskii-2005-AoP}, randomness was introduced into the system of equations at the Lagrangian level by imposing a stochastic forcing $\sigma \circ {\,\mathrm{{d}}}W(t)$ (where $W(t)$ is a standard 1-D Brownian motion) in the equation for the streamlines $X = X(t,x)$ with an undetermined local velocity $u$.
-Specifically, this was done via the Lagrangian SDE:
+In \cite{Mikulevicius-Rozovskii-2004-SIAM, Mikulevicius-Rozovskii-2005-AoP}, randomness was introduced into the system of equations at the Lagrangian level by imposing a stochastic forcing $\sigma \circ {\,\mathrm{{d}}}W(t)$ (where $W(t)$ is a standard 1-D Brownian motion) in the equation for the characteristic lines $X = X(t,x)$ with an undetermined local velocity $u$.
+Specifically, this was done via the Lagrangian stochastic differential equation:

 By reformulating the system in terms of $u(t,X(t,x))$, we obtain what is nowadays known as transport noise (cf. \cite{Holm-2015-ProcA}).
-In the 1-dimensional case, transport noise refers to noise of the following structure:
+In the one-dimensional case, transport noise refers to noise of the following structure:

-After the works \cite{Mikulevicius-Rozovskii-2004-SIAM, Mikulevicius-Rozovskii-2005-AoP, Holm-2015-ProcA}, many subsequent investigations studying the properties of equations in fluid dynamics with transport-type noise have appeared in the literature (cf. \cite{Alonso-Bethencourt-2020-JLNS, Alonso-etal-2019-NODEA, Alonso-Rohde-Tang-2021-JLNS, Albeverio-etal-2021-JDE, Crisan-Holm-2018-PhyD, Crisan-Flandoli-Holm-2018-JNS, Holden-Karlsen-Pang-2021-JDE,Lang-Crisan-2022-SPDE, Holden-Karlsen-Pang-2023-DCDS}).
+After the works \cite{Mikulevicius-Rozovskii-2004-SIAM, Mikulevicius-Rozovskii-2005-AoP, Holm-2015-ProcA}, many subsequent investigations studying the properties of equations in fluid dynamics with transport-type noise have appeared in the literature (cf. \cite{Alonso-Bethencourt-2020-JNLS, Alonso-etal-2019-NODEA, Alonso-Rohde-Tang-2021-JNLS, Albeverio-etal-2021-JDE, Crisan-Holm-2018-PhyD, Crisan-Flandoli-Holm-2019-JNLS, Holden-Karlsen-Pang-2021-JDE,Lang-Crisan-2022-SPDE, Holden-Karlsen-Pang-2023-DCDS}).

 In contrast to these previous works, in this paper, we consider the following case: